Tomáš Galásek: International career

 Galásek made his debut for the Czech Republic in 1995 and was part of the team that reached the semifinals of Euro 2004.
 He took part in the 2006 FIFA World Cup as captain of the Czech team.

 In June 2008, after a loss to Turkey at UEFA Euro 2008, he left the national team and ended his international career.
 He made 69 appearances scoring once.

 Managerial career

 In the season of 2011–12, Galásek trained the U15 team in FSV Erlangen-Bruck, where his son played.
 The following year, he was the assistant manager of the Czech national team.
 In the 2013–14 season, he was assistant manager of 1.
 FC Schweinfurt 05.
-In the summer of 2015, he became the head coach of SpVgg SV Weiden.
+In the summer of 2015, he became the head coach of SpVgg SV Weiden, remaining in his position until 2016.

+He worked at Baník Ostrava as assistant coach in the 2021–22 season under head coach Ondřej Smetana.
+After Smetana's departure, he concluded the season as interim head coach.
 On 12 October 2025, Galásek was appointed as manager of Baník Ostrava.
+On 16 February 2026, after only four months, Galásek was replaced by Ondřej Smetana.

 Personal life

 Galásek was born on 15 January 1973 in Frýdek-Místek to Czech parents.
 In 1994, he married his wife Sylvie.
-Together, they have two children Denisa (age 26) and Tom (age 21).
-Currently, he has settled with his family in the suburbs of Nuremberg, Germany.
+Together, they have two children Denisa and Tom.
+In 2012, he was living with his family in the suburbs of Nuremberg, Germany.